groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/working-with-mobi-documents.md

 Mobi format is an E-Book format, developed by the French company MobiPocket and is based on XML.
 E-Books in this format can contain text with rich formatting, images, and different annotations like bookmarks, notes, highlights, corrections and so on.
 Mobi books can have a DRM protection.

-Starting from the version 20.7, the GroupDocs.Editor for .NET is able to open (load) Mobi documents for editing.
-However, at this moment a saving _into_ Mobi is not available, so users should choose some other format (the most likely AZW3 or ePub) in order to save edited Mobi document.
+Starting from the [version 20.7](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-20-7-release-notes/), the GroupDocs.Editor for .NET is able to open (load) Mobi documents for editing.
+However, on that moment a saving _into_ Mobi was not available, so users were forced to choose some other format (the most likely AZW3 or ePub) in order to save edited Mobi document.

 Starting from the [version 22.7](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-22-7-release-notes/) the GroupDocs.Editor is able to edit the e-books in [AZW3 format](https://docs.fileformat.com/ebook/azw3/), also known as Kindle Format 8 (KF8), whech may be considered as a successor to the Mobi.
 Unlike the MOBI, the AZW3 are supported on import (since version 22.7) and export (since version 22.9).

+Starting from the [version 23.4](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-23-4-release-notes/) the GroupDocs.Editor for .NET is able to save (export) documents in the Mobi format, so from this version it can be said that Mobi is fully supported: on import, export and auto-detection.

 ## Loading Mobi file for edit